Department Commitment

-The Department of Near Eastern Languages & Civilizations aims for inclusivity in all its activities.
-We are committed to diversity, equity and inclusion in our curriculum, pedagogy, workplace, public events, and research activities, and to ethical and inclusive scholarly practices.
-We are dedicated to achieving and sustaining a departmental community that celebrates and emphasizes respect for all individuals, a community that fosters inclusivity, that educates its members about how implicit and explicit bias affect decision-making, that addressed biased behavior, that removes barriers to recruitment, retention and advancement of historically underrepresented populations, and that encourages open dialogue.
+The Department of Near Eastern Languages & Civilizations is committed to inclusive and ethical practices in its curriculum, pedagogy, workplace, public events, and research activities.
+We are dedicated to achieving and sustaining a departmental community that celebrates and emphasizes respect for all individuals, a community that fosters inclusivity that addresses discrimination, that removes barriers to recruitment, retention and advancement of historically underrepresented populations, and that encourages open dialogue.

 Statement of Support for Black Lives Matter